quattor/configuration-modules-core/ncm-ceph/README.md

 The implementation keeps safety as top priority.
 Therefore:

-* The config of MON, OSD and MDSs are first checkedi completely.
+* The config of MON, OSD and MDSs are first checked completely.
 Only if no errors were found, the actual changes will be deployed.
 * No removals of MONs, OSDs or MDSs are actually done at this moment.
 Instead of removing itself, it prints the commands to use.
 * Backup files are always made of the configfiles and decompiled crushmap files.
 These timestamped files can be found in the 'ncm-ceph' folder in the home directory of the ceph user